tbridge/munki-in-a-box/README.md

 Other Good Suggestions:

 √ 1) Creation of site_default Manifest
-2) Generation of Client Configuration pkg or script
+√ 2) Generation of Client Configuration pkg or script - Thanks Nick McSpadden!
 3) Install of Munki-Report PHP
 √ 4) Replace Munkitools requirement with install of appropriate munki elements.